-Community groups and NHS organisations across the East of England have been praised in a Centre for Mental Health report for their creative support in helping to reduce the number of people committing suicide.
+Third sector groups and NHS organisations across the East of England have been praised in a Centre for Mental Health report for their creative support in helping to reduce the number of suicides in our communities.

 Aiming for Zero Suicides, by Lawrence Moulin, assesses work taking place in the region to extend suicide prevention activities into local communities that have never been reached by previous schemes.